aldipiroli/aldipiroli.github.io/_pages/about.md

 # Projects
 <a id="projects"></a>
-<i>An up to date collection of "for fun" projects mostly on deep learning stuff can be found [here](https://github.com/aldipiroli/aldipiroli#projects) </i>
+An up to date collection of "for fun" projects, mostly on deep learning stuff, can be found [here](https://github.com/aldipiroli/aldipiroli#projects).

 # CV
 <a id="CV"></a>